-Hi, I'm Jeree Harms - The Hydroponics Guy - and I've been growing and caring for tropical plants in our Hydroponic System for 20 years.
+Hi, I'm Jeree Harms - The Hydroponics Guy - and I've been growing and caring for tropical plants in our Hydroponic System for over 20 years.
 I'm convinced that our system is the biggest advance in growing indoor plants in many years.

 Where are your plants growing?
-Evaluate the conditions where your plants live.
+Evaluate the environment where your plants live.
 These areas are called micro-climates.
 Micro-climates are probably hotter or colder and sunnier or darker than the rest of the room.
 Take a minute to observe the micro-climates where your plants are living.
 You might be surprised(!).

 After evaluating the micro-climate where your plants live, choose plants that will adapt to those conditions.
 If the plant you select can't adapt to it's new environmment you'll never be successful.

 Sooner or later you're going to have to learn those tongue twisting plant names.
 How can we talk about these amazing plants if we don't know their names?

 And why are those names so complicated?

 Nature has blessed us with thousands of plants!
 Organizing all these plants requires a complex naming structure.
 To make things even more interesting, plant names are in Latin, the international langauge of identification.

 Wherever possible I include both the common name and botanical name throughout this website.
 Some plants have several common names so they might not be entirely accurate.

 Indoor plants depend on you to give them what they need to live and grow.
-You don't have to be Mother Nature - just understand the basics of Light, Water, and Temperature.
+You don't have to be Mother Nature - just understand the basics of Light, Water, and Temperature/Humidity.